-- While some TOEs do not rely upon other IT, many TOEs (notably software TOEs) rely on additional, non-TOE, hardware, software and/or firmware.
-In the latter case, the TOE overview is required to identify this non-TOE hardware/software/firmware. - It is not required to provide a complete and fully detailed identification of all this hardware/software/firmware, but the identification should be complete and detailed enough for potential consumers to determine the major hardware/software/firmware components needed to use the TOE.
+While some TOEs do not rely upon other IT, many TOEs (notably software TOEs) rely on additional, non-TOE, hardware, software and/or firmware.
+In the latter case, the TOE overview is required to identify such non-TOE hardware, software and/or firmware.
+A complete and fully detailed identification of the additional hardware, software and/or firmware is not necessary, but the identification should be complete and detailed enough for potential consumers to determine the major hardware, software and/or firmware needed to use the TOE.

-- Example hardware/software/firmware identifications are: - a standard PC with a 1GHz or higher processor and 512MB or more RAM, running version 3.0 Update 6b, c, or 7, or version 4.0 of the Yaiza operating system; - a standard PC with a 1GHz or higher processor and 512MB or more RAM, running version 3.0 Update 6d of the Yaiza operating system and the WonderMagic 1.0 Graphics card with the 1.0 WM Driver Set; - a standard PC with version 3.0 of the Yaiza OS (or higher); - a CleverCard SB2067 integrated circuit; - a CleverCard SB2067 integrated circuit running v2.0 of the QuickOS smart card operating system; - the December 2002 installation of the LAN of the Director-General's Office of the Department of Traffic.
+Example hardware/software/firmware identifications are:

+a standard PC with a 1GHz or faster processor and 512MB or more RAM, running version 3.0 Update 6b, c, or 7, or version 4.0 of the Yaiza operating system;

+- a standard PC with a 1GHz or faster version processor and 512MB or more RAM, running version 3.0 Update 6d of the Yaiza operating system and the WonderMagic 1.0 Graphics card with the 1.0 WM Driver Set; - a standard PC with version 3.0 of the Yaiza OS (or higher); - a CleverCard SB2067 integrated circuit; - a CleverCard SB2067 integrated circuit running v2.0 of the QuickOS smart card operating system; - the December 2002 installation of the LAN of the Director-General's Office of the Department of Traffic.